CONTEMPLATIVE MEDICINE FELLOWSHIP

 Over fifteen years of engagement in healthcare environments, we have heard again and again from clinicians that those providing care must receive the training and support needed to enhance resilience, nurture compassion, and sustain well-being on both sides of the healthcare equation, and a contemplative approach to care is critical in addressing these gaps.

-Building on our experience and expertise in Contemplative Care education and training, the Zen Center launched the Contemplative Medicine Fellowship—a program specifically developed for practicing physicians, advanced practice registered nurses, and physician assistants.
+Building on our experience and expertise in addressing the crisis in healthcare through contemplative education, the Zen Center launched the Contemplative Medicine Fellowship—a program specifically developed for practicing physicians, advanced practice registered nurses, and physician assistants.
 Unlike most traditional fellowships, the fellowship site is the practitioner’s own place of practice, and the fellowship is designed to support existing responsibilities.

 Fellows learn to put into practice the contemplative approach to care which: